GoogleCloudPlatform/community/tutorials/continuous-deployment-pipeline-google-container-engine-with-codeship/index.md

 ### Step 7: Deploy an update to your application (optional)

-You can now modify the code in the `server.js` file to say something different.
+You can now modify the code in the `server.js` file to return something different.
 Change `'Hello Express!'` to something like `'Hello World!'`.
 Once you have changed the application, commit the change and push to your remote repository.